cristianvasquez/obsidian-prettify/README.md

 ---

+Pull requests are both welcome and appreciated. :)

-> if you want, you can send me a coffee :) <https://www.buymeacoffee.com/pelado>
+> if you want, you can also send me a coffee <https://www.buymeacoffee.com/pelado>